jtgsystems/Custom-Modes-Roo-Code/README.md

 - **Updates**: Regular enhancements and new mode additions
 - **Collaboration**: Community-driven improvements and feedback

-**Note**: The Claude Code ULTRON mode requires the complete ULTRON Project workspace setup with all MCP tools properly configured.
-All other ULTRON modes work with standard Claude Code installations.
+**Note**: The Claude Code mode requires the complete Project workspace setup with all MCP tools properly configured.
+All other modes work with standard Claude Code installations.